PAULGOODNESS2/CAPSTONE-SALES-DATA/README.md

 ---
 The primary goal of this project is to analyze the sales performance of a retail store over a specified period.
 This analysis aims to identify trends, key metrics, and actionable insights such as top-selling products, regional performance, and monthly sales trends that can help improve sales strategies, operational efficiency and to tell compelling stories around our data from the insights gotten.

+### Problem Statement:
+---

+• retrieve the total sales for each product category. find the number of sales transactions in each region.
+• find the highest-selling product by total sales value. o calculate total revenue per product.
+• calculate monthly sales totals for the current year. o find the top 5 customers by total purchase amount. o calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.

 ### Data Sources:
 ---
 The primary source of Data used here is Sales Data.csv file, and this is  a data gotten from a retail store Daily sales